VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

  create a portfolio.
 So, here the file is read and returns the lines of file that contain stock name / ticker symbol and its quantity is returned.

+ Methods:

+1.exportAsCSV(): This method exports the given composition data to a CSV file at the specified path.
+ It takes the file path where the CSV file will be created and a StringBuilder containing the data to be written to the file.
+The data is written to the CSV file in the format specified by the StringBuilder.
+If the file path does not end with ".csv" or is invalid, an IllegalArgumentException is thrown.
+After writing the data to the file, it prints a success message indicating that the data has been exported successfully.
+2.save(): This method saves historical data to a CSV file at the specified path.
+It takes the file path where the CSV file will be created and a Map containing historical data, where dates are mapped to lists of price values.
+The historical data is iterated over, and each entry is formatted into a CSV row and written to the file.
+If the parent directory of the specified file path does not exist, it creates the directories recursively.
+ 3. loadFromCSV(): This method loads data from a CSV file located at the specified file path.
+ It takes the file path of the CSV file to be loaded.
+It reads the lines from the CSV file, and splits each line into an array of strings.
+These arrays are stored in a list, which is returned once all lines have been read.
+If the file does not exist or the file format is not CSV, appropriate exceptions are thrown.

+4. StockData :
+Description : The StockData class provides methods for fetching historical stock data and storing it in a CSV file.
+Responsibilities: Fetch historical stock data from an API.
+Store fetched data in a CSV file.
+Retrieve historical stock data from the CSV file.

+Methods :

+1. fetchHistoricalData(): This method fetches historical stock data for the specified ticker symbol.
+ It first checks if the data for the ticker symbol is already available in a CSV file.
+ If not, it fetches the data from an API, stores it in a CSV file, and then loads the data from the file.
+ Finally, it returns a TreeMap containing historical stock data, with dates as keys and price information as values.
+2. fetchData(): This private method is used to call the API for fetching stock data using the API key.
+It constructs the API URL with the provided ticker symbol and API key, reads the data from the URL, and then calls the storeFetchedData() method to store the fetched data in a CSV file.
+3. storeFetchedData(): This private method stores the data obtained from the API call in a CSV file.
+ It takes a StringBuilder containing the data fetched from the API as input, parses the data, and stores it in a CSV file using a Persistence object.
+4. loadDataFromFile(): This private method is used to load data from a CSV file for a particular ticker symbol present in the current date's folder.
+It constructs the file path based on the ticker symbol and current date, then uses a Persistence object to load the data from the CSV file and populates the priceData object with the retrieved data.
+5. populateMap(): This private method populates the priceData TreeMap with historical stock data extracted from a given line of data.
+It takes an array of strings representing a line of historical stock data as input and parses the data to extract the date, opening price, closing price, high price, and low price.
+It then stores this data in the priceData TreeMap.
+6. isCSVFileExists(): This private method is used to check if a CSV file exists for a particular ticker symbol in the data folder.
+It constructs the file path based on the ticker symbol and current date, then checks if the file exists.
+It returns true if the CSV file exists, otherwise false.

 View :